Banks County Vehicle Impound Guide

 Facing financial hardship after a DUI arrest is common.
 Don't panic; explore these options:

-• Borrow from Family/Friends: The most straightforward solution is to ask for financial assistance from loved ones.
+- Borrow from Family/Friends: The most straightforward solution is to ask for help from family or friends to cover the impound fees.

 After Retrieval